lzachmann/models-for-missing-data/docs/website/content/posts/offsets.md

 poi_r <- glm(numclaims ~ x1+x2+x3,data=train, family = "poisson", offset=log(exposure))

-Typically we use offsets when the sampling unit (time, area, exposure) varies across observations.
+Typically, we use offsets when the sampling unit (time, area, exposure) varies across observations.
 For example, species richness in riparian areas in arid ecosystems is often evaluated for the entire riparian area, which tend to be quite small.
 But the actual extent of each riparian area might differ.

 ---